 - If retiring, how much will my retirement be?

-• Will I file for any VA disability?
+- Will I file for any VA disability?
 What is the process and how long it will take?

 - Do I have enough money to cover financial obligations if my income does not start immediately after my active service ends?

 If you are not comfortable with your answers, start taking steps that yield comfortable answers.
 Take control of your finances NOW.
 Being in a strong financial position will give you better choices that may lead to greater job satisfaction, security, and growth.

 Grow Your Network

 Connect with recruiters and fellow veterans and join veteran employment groups.
 You never know which connection will be the one that helps you land that perfect job.
 RecruitMilitary offers multiple ways to network, including at our virtual and in-person career fairs and our LinkedIn community.

 Attend Transition Classes

 If possible, try to attend twice before you separate.
 You are going to be slammed with a TON of valuable information, and it can be overwhelming.
-I can recall only a fraction of what I learned in my class.
 However, if you can attend twice, you may be able to retain more of it.
-Pick the brains of the class facilitators.
+"Pick the brains" of the class facilitators.
 Many of them are veterans with a wealth of knowledge and are more than willing to share it with people who are genuinely interested.